timescale/docs/timescaledb/tutorials/analyze-intraday-stocks/fetch-and-ingest.md

 ## Fetching intraday stock data

-*It's not necessary to know how Alpha Vantage API works to complete this tutorial, so feel free to skip this section below, if you want.*
+*It's not necessary to know how Alpha Vantage API works to complete this tutorial, so feel free to skip this section, if you want.*

 ### About the API

-Alpha Vantage API provides 2-year historical intraday stock data in 1-min, 5-min, 15-min, or 30-min
-intervals.

-Because the API outputs a lot of data in a CSV file (~2200 rows/symbol/day in case of 1-min interval), it slices up the dataset into one-month buckets.
-This means, for one request the most amount of data you can get for one symbol is one month.
+Alpha Vantage API provides 2 year historical intraday stock data in 1, 5, 15, or 30 minute intervals.
+The API outputs a lot of data in a CSV file (around 2200 rows per symbol per day, for a 1 minute interval), so it slices the dataset into one month buckets.
+This means that for one request for a single symbol, the most amount of data you can get is one month.

-To fetch the maximum amount of historical intraday data (last 24 months), you need to slice up your requests by month (year1month1, year1month2, etc...).

-Also, keep in mind that one request can only fetch data for one symbol.
+ The maximum amount of historical intraday data is 24 months.
+To fetch the maximum amount, you need to slice up your requests by month.
+For example, `year1month1`, `year1month2`, and so on.
+Keep in mind that each request can only fetch data for one symbol at a time.

 Here's an example API endpoint: